Ramsar, Iran: Environmental protection

 The Convention on Wetlands, signed in Ramsar in 1971, is an intergovernmental treaty which provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.
-There are presently 160 contracting parties to the convention, with 1920 wetland sites, totaling 1,680,000 km2, designated for inclusion in the Ramsar List of Wetlands of International Importance.
+There are presently 172 contracting parties to the convention, with over 2500 wetland sites, totaling almost 2,500,000 km2, designated for inclusion in the Ramsar List of Wetlands of International Importance.

-Presently, there are 160 contracting parties, up from 119 in 2000 and from 18 initial signatory nations in 1971.
+As of 2026, there are 172 contracting parties, up from 119 in 2000 and from 18 initial signatory nations in 1971.
 Signatories meet every three years as the Conference of the Contracting Parties (COP), the first held in Cagliari, Italy, in 1980.
 Amendments to the original convention have been agreed to in Paris (in 1982) and Regina, Canada (in 1987).